We may earn money or products from the companies mentioned in this post. Merci!

 Sauté over medium low heat for about 6 to 8 minutes, stirring often with a wooden spoon or a silicone slotted spoon.
 Season to taste.
 Do not allow the mushrooms to burn – just sweat them down and cook until tender.

 Remove about 1/3 of the mixture to a small bowl.
 Set aside.

 Add bread crumbs to mushroom mixture in the pan and stir to combine evenly.
 Sauté for about 5 minutes then add chicken stock.

-These home style recipes (recettes du terroir) are tied to ingredients available locally as regional specialties (such as the wild mushrooms found in the nearby woodlands) and those found in the family potager.
+These home style recettes du terroir are tied to ingredients available locally (literally in their back yards) as regional specialties – the wild mushrooms found in nearby woods and those found in the family potager.

 All you need to add to the dinner menu is a sandwich and a small salad.

 1 Cook, 2 Countries & A Taste For World Cuisines: Cooking A La Mode De Chez Nous - Cuisine d'Hier Et d'Aujourd'hui!
 For the love of home style cooking and great food.
 Memories are made of this!

 Hidden Culinary Treasures In A Small French Town: The Classic Trou Normand Revisited

 Boeuf Bourguignon Slow Cooker Recipe: Best Home Style Comfort Food